sphinxteam/tramp/docs/reference/beliefs.rst

 The second moment is given by $\tau(\lambda) = r(\lambda)^2 + v(\lambda)$

-In TRAMP, a belief is implemented as a python submodule of :mod:`tramp.beliefs` containing the functions :func:`A`,
+In Tree-AMP, a belief is implemented as a python submodule of :mod:`tramp.beliefs` containing the functions :func:`A`,
 :func:`r`, :func:`v`, :func:`tau` and some additional functions if relevant.
 As a sanity check, you can use the :func:`tramp.checks.plot_belief_grad_b`